What is it like to live in Bangkok as an expat?

-My favorite thing about Bangkok is the shopping.
-I love the shopping malls and the cheap markets.
+I love shopping malls and cheap markets.
 Chatuchak market, also known as JJ, is one of the biggest markets in the world.
-There isn’t an item you can think of that can’t be found there.
+There isn’t an item you can think of that cannot be found there.

 Malls such as Siam Paragon, Central Plaza, MBK, and Platinum are incredible and like heaven to those who love to shop.

 b) Eating in Bangkok

 I also love to eat in the city (of course!).
 Not only cheap Thai street food but all the different ethnic restaurants that can be found there.

 a) Temples in Bangkok

 You can visit the Grand Palace or go to see the Emerald Buddha.
 Be aware that these all are extremely touristy things to do, so there will always be hundreds of other people there.

 b) Bangkok Nightlife

 If you love nightlife but want to stay away from the backpacker crowd, then the areas of Thong Lor or Ekkamai (off Sukhumvit Road) are the best options for you.
 Here you will find hipster and artsy bars with unique cocktails.

 My favorite is Above 11, on Sukhumvit Soi 11, which offers a chill vibe with spectacular views of the city’s skyline.
 They serve a combination of French and Peruvian food.
 There are dozens of sky bars around Bangkok to choose from.

 c) Day trips from Bangkok

-An hour north of the city is Ayutthaya where you will find ancient ruins, and an hour west of the city you can visit the famous floating market of Damneon Saduak.
+An hour north of the city is Ayutthaya, where you will find ancient ruins, and an hour west of the town, you can visit the famous floating market of Damneon Saduak.

 13. Is it easy to make new friends in Bangkok?

 It’s easy to make new friends if you are social!
-Usually, if you’re working in the school system there will be other foreigners from around the world that you’ll get to know and befriend.
+Usually, if you’re working in the school system, there will be other foreigners from around the world that you’ll get to know and befriend.

-14. Do you hang out with locals or foreigners mostly in Bangkok?
+14. Do you mostly hang out with locals or foreigners in Bangkok?

-I hang out with a combination of locals and foreigners.
-I have a lot of foreign friends from working in the school system as well as locals who work there too.
-You can meet more locals by going out to bars and restaurants as well and starting conversations.
+I have a lot of foreign friends from working in the school system and locals who work there too.
+You can meet more locals by going to bars and restaurants and starting conversations.